soo-13/soo-13.github.io/index.md

   - image_path: assets/images/profile2.jpeg
     alt: "placeholder image 1"
     title: Welcome!
     excerpt: "I'm Yeonsoo Lee, a graduate student at The School of Business and Technology Management, KAIST.
-I am studying quantitative marketing and my research interest includes social media marketing, advertising, and visual aesthetics.
-I am interested in generating insights regarding visual content by applying computer vision and deeplearning. <br/><br/> I like fun things.
-I like hang out with people and listening to different thoughts."
+I am studying quantitative marketing and my research interest includes social media marketing, advertising, and aesthetics evaluation of consumer.
+I am interested in generating insights from visual content by applying computer vision and deeplearning. <br/><br/> I like fun things.
+I like hang out with people and listening to different thoughts.
+I like simple and fun idea that everyone can connect to. "

 ---
 {% include feature_row id="feature_row" type="left" %}